 Some students may be eligible for government loans, grants, or assistantships.
 All financial assistance programs will be administered through the Office of Financial Aid and Scholarships.
 In the Falls School of Business and the School of Music, Theatre, and Dance, six hours of study per semester is considered a full-time load for graduate programs, and three hours is considered a half-time load.
-In the Seminary of the School of Theology and Christian Ministry, nine hours of study per semester is considered a full-time load for graduate students, while six hours of study per semester is considered a full-time load for graduate students, while six hours of study per semester is considered a full-time load.
+In the Seminary of the School of Theology and Christian Ministry, nine hours of study per semester is considered a full-time load for graduate students, while five hours of study per semester is considered a part-time load.